 Tumaini Carayol at the José María Martín Carpena Arena

-As the Spanish national anthem rang out for possibly the final time in his career, Rafael Nadal could not stop his emotions from flowing.
+As the Spanish national anthem rang out for what would be the final time in his career, Rafael Nadal could not stop his emotions from flowing.
 Tears welled up in his eyes and his hands visibly shook by his side.
-Finally, the last stage of this epic 30-year journey had begun, a moment that he never wanted to arrive but had no choice but to face.
+Finally, the last stage of this epic 30-year journey had begun, a moment he never wanted to arrive but had no choice but to face.
 Nadal’s audience responded to his outpouring of emotions, clear to see on the big screen, with thunderous chants of “Rafa!
 Rafa!”

 What followed was an occasion like no other.
-Nadal composed himself as he warmed up with Van de Zandschulp; the MC opted to slowly, pointedly read out every single significant achievement accrued by each player individually.
+Nadal composed himself as he warmed up with Van de Zandschulp; the MC opted to slowly, pointedly read out every significant achievement accrued by each player individually.

 For Van de Zandschulp, the world No 80, it was a short and understated lead-in.
 Nadal’s introduction, however, was practically a PowerPoint presentation.
-After each of his major titles – 22 grand slam titles, two Olympic gold medals, four Davis Cup victories – were read out, the crowd responded with an exclamation of “Ayy”.
-It took minutes for the announcer to work through one of the greatest ever resumes a tennis player has compiled.
+After each of his major titles – 22 grand slam titles, two Olympic gold medals, five Davis Cup victories – were read out, the crowd responded with an exclamation of “Ayy”.
+It took several minutes for the announcer to work through one of the greatest resumes a tennis player has compiled.

 Leave a Comment